crashappsec/cap10/README.md

 - `cap10 record [optional command]` starts recording.
 - `cap10 play file.cap10`

-Currently, there's no web player here, just the in-terminal player.
-When you use modern terminals, you may not get awesome results if you try to play back in a different terminal, since the underlying codes sent are replayed.
-More generic xterm stuff is going to be more portable.

-Note that this is not the same format file that asciinema uses.
-We haven't looked at that yet; we use a binary format that's highly efficient, allowing us to basically directly write what's recorded directly as the terminal generates it.
-At some point soon we will either generate their format at the end, or adapt an OSS web terminal to use our format, whichever seems to make the most sense.
+- `cap10 convert [filename]` will convert a cap10 file to the _asciicast 2.0_ format.

+The `cap10` capture format is binary, and there's currently not a web player for it.
+But you can convert it to asciicast format.

-Additionally, on Linux, cap10 should build as a static ELF binary, so can run in minimal environments like Alpine, without the Python dependencies of asciinema.
+On Linux, cap10 should build as a static ELF binary, so can run in minimal environments like Alpine, without the Python dependencies of asciinema.

+Also, we produce a separate input log to make it easier to automate scripting for demos (in conjunction w/ our expect capabilities below).
+It captures keypresses only, so if you don't type out a full command, it won't capture the exact commands (in the future we may do some shell integration to get the shell view).

+Essentially, cap10 should replace the following tools:

+- script
+- asciinema
+- expect
+- autoexpect (which never worked well anyway)

 ## Expect More